 How to keep your wood dry

-Wet (or green) wood simply won’t burn very well and creates more smoke.
+Wet (or green) wood simply won’t burn very well and creates extra smoke.
 Energy lost through smoke means less heat from your fire.

-Breathing air polluted with wood smoke can also lead to breathing and heart problems.
+Breathing air polluted with wood smoke can also lead to lung and heart problems.

 The best time to buy wood